ITSpecialist111/HASS-AI-Orchestrator/ai-orchestrator/README.md

 -   **Context Aware**: It knows the current state of your home and uses your configured Orchestrator model to execute complex requests.
 -   **Self-Diagnostic**: If it can't reach your LLM, it will tell you exactly which IP it tried and why it failed.

+### 6. AI Visual Dashboard (v0.9.3) 🎨
+The system now features a real-time, LLM-driven visualization engine.
+-   **Dynamic UI Generation**: Use local or cloud-based LLMs to generate bespoke, high-fidelity dashboards.
+-   **Mixergy-Style Visuals**: Features skeuomorphic designs like animated vertical water tanks, "Deep Ocean" themes, and glassmorphism.
+-   **Context-Aware**: The dashboard reflects live Home Assistant data and AI decision logic directly in its layout.
+-   **Integrated API**: New endpoints allow for manual refresh and instant serving of the generated UI (`/api/dashboard/dynamic`).

 ---

 ## 📦 Installation